 For homemade gifts, it doesn’t get much easier than making your own melt & pour soap recipe.
 Once you buy a soap base (I like shea butter soap because it’s so creamy) you can go wild making different flavors.
 Last time I experimented with cocoa & mint; this time I’m going with what every mom wants – flowers!

 Homemade Shea Butter Soap with Roses and Vanilla

 Shea butter is one of my favorite beauty DIY ingredients.
-We’ve made a ton of shea butter recipes because of its many skin benefits.
-It’s mega moisturizing, so it’s excellent in body butter, soap, and lip balm recipes.
+We’ve made a ton of shea butter recipes because of its many skin and hair benefits.
+Because it is mega moisturizing, it is excellent in body butter, soap, and lip balm recipes.